2. Attachment and Trust Instead Of Goodies

 I make corrections with a well-dosed, deep and emotionally controlled “NO!” and possibly a push, or poke, to show that this behaviour is out of the question.
 Depending on the strength of the required correction, I also use body language to show that this behaviour is not acceptable.

 Why do I sometimes give a push, or poke, if the corrections are slightly stronger?
 Because the dog is then often in his own world/film/rush and I can help him to get back into the here and now.
-The push is just a 200-300 gram poke into the side, not a blow.
+The push is just a 200-300 gram poke into the side, not a blow!

 A correction must be done immediately, within one second, otherwise my dog does not associate the correction with his behaviour.
 Corrections, which the dog do not understand lead to conflicts in the relationship with the owner and to insecurity within the dog.
-With a correct correction my dog learns to assess his own behaviour and in addition, I assume my responsibility as mentor and coach.

-It is important to understand and distinguish that a correction applies to the here and now and is not a judgement of the dog, e.g. my dog shows problematic behaviour vs. I have a problem dog.
 As soon as the dog relaxes and shows the desired behaviour, I show my satisfaction.
 When I am 100% sure that there is no residual tension, I praise him calmly and authentically.
 Why only at this time?
 Because I do not, under any circumstances, want to praise him for his tension or residual tension, which could lead to the wrong mental connections with the dog.

-This way of dealing with corrections has really proved its worth but requires sensitivity on the part of the dog owner.
+This way of dealing with corrections has really proved its worth, but requires sensitivity on the part of the dog owner.

 I make corrections with a well-dosed, deep and emotionally controlled “NO!” and possibly add a simultaneous nudge to show that this behaviour is out of the question.
 Depending on the strength of the required correction, I also use body language to show that this behaviour is not acceptable.

 Why do I possibly give a nudge when I need a slightly stronger correction?
-Because then the dog is often in its own world/head cinema/ euphoria and I can help it, with the surprise effect, to get back into the here and now.
+Because then the dog is often in its own world/head cinema/euphoria and I can help it, with the surprise effect, to get back into the here and now.
 As soon as my dog is back in the here and now, I show him what behaviour I would like to see.

 The push is a 200-300 gram push to the side, not a blow.
 Most of the time I form my hand to the shape of an «open tulip» and push my dog with the finger tips, alternatively I also use the back side of my open hand.

-Therefore, I consider it extremely important to calibrate the force of the correction (voice, posture and push) exactly to the intensity of the misbehaviour and to consistently correct one level higher than the energy behind the misbehaviour was.
-Metaphorically speaking, if my dog treats another dog roughly with a strength/energy level 6, I correct with a strength 7, strength 4 is definitely insufficient and rather has an desensitising effect and strength 9 is too much.
-You will notice that this is exactly the way dogs and wolves teach each other.
+• Metaphorically speaking, if my dog treats another dog roughly with a strength/energy level 6, I correct with a strength 7.
+Strength 4 is definitely insufficient and rather has an desensitising effect and strength 9 is too much.
+You will notice that this is exactly the way well socialised dogs and wolves teach each other.

-2.12 Reward and punishment
+2.13 Reward and punishment

 Another recurring theme is «reward and punishment», which is closely related to stop-signals and corrections.
 Just as with corrections, punishment has nothing to do with violence, beating and destructive pressure.